MarioLisbona/FEM-intro-component-with-signup-form/README.md

 This was a great learning experience.
 I had never used JavaScript to do form validation before this project.
 Iv tried to document it as thourughly as possible so i have a reference when i need to do it next time.

 Edit - I create a function ```checkInput(input, regex)``` that will take in two variables and the above logic so that its not repeated for times for each input

+Edit #2 - I have tweaked the code so that the checkInput validation function is called everytime a character is entered into any of the input fields rather than the validation being checked after the submit button is clicked.
+I used the ```oninput``` attribute appended to the input variable wchich is returned from the forEach() callback function.